Paparoa National Park: Park establishment

+Expansion

+Following the liquidation of Pike River Coal, Solid Energy acquired its assets.
+The government then purchased the 3580 ha of land around the Pike River Mine.
+The environment minister, Nick Smith, announced on 15 November 2015 that 3,580 ha of land would be added to the Park.

+Geography

 Location

 Paparoa National Park is located in the northern West Coast region of the South Island, between the Buller River (Kawatiri) and the Grey River (Māwheranui).
 It includes the western side of the Paparoa Range and some separate eastern sections along the Inangahua River.
 The park covers the catchment areas of the Punakaiki, Pororari and Fox (Potikohua) rivers and Bullock Creek (Punungairo), and also the Metro / Te Ananui cave system and the southern side of the Tiropahi River catchment.